CodeWithDennis/filament-simple-alert/README.md

     ->linkLabel('Read more!'),
 ```

-If you would like the link to open in a new tab, you can use the `blank` method.
+If you would like the link to open in a new tab, you can use the `linkBlank` method.

 ```php
 use CodeWithDennis\SimpleAlert\Components\Infolists\SimpleAlert;